-The long-term objective of the Trust is to maximize Trust Unitholders' value with regular and growing cash distributions, payable monthly from investments in Class A LP Units, Class F LP Units and Class I LP Units.
+The long-term objective of the Trust is to maximize Trust Unitholders' value with regular and growing cash distributions, payable monthly from investments in Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.
 The Partnership seeks to invest in (a) existing residential, commercial, industrial, mixed-use, hybrid and other income-producing properties; (b) real estate development and construction; and (c) real estate financing and lending.
-The target total return of the Trust is 8% to 12% per annum which is expected to be generated from an annual distribution (paid monthly), special distributions (which may come from loans, development projects, property sales and various other sources), as well as capital appreciation over time.
-The Trust is targeting annual distributions (paid monthly) of \$0.60 per Class A Trust Unit and \$0.70 per Class F Trust Unit, for a target initial yield of 6% per Class A Trust Unit and 7% per Class F Trust Unit based on a \$10.00 subscription price.9 The targeted annual distributions for Class I Trust Units will be determined through negotiations with prospective purchasers of Class I Trust Units.
+The total return of the Trust is expected to be generated from an annual distribution (paid monthly), special distributions (which may come from loans, development projects, property sales and various other sources), as well as capital appreciation over time.
+The Trust is targeting annual distributions (paid monthly) of \$0.60 per Class A Trust Unit, \$0.65 per Class B Trust Unit, \$0.70 per Class C Trust Unit and \$0.70 per Class F Trust Unit, for a target initial yield of 6% per Class A Trust Unit, 6.5% per Class B Trust Unit, 7% per Class C Trust Unit and 7% per Class F Trust Unit based on a \$10.00 subscription price.9 The targeted annual distributions for Class I Trust Units will be determined through negotiations with prospective purchasers of Class I Trust Units.
 Although each of the different classes of Trust Units may pay distributions in varying amounts, the portion of such distribution as between income and capital will be the same for each class of Trust Units.
 See "Business of the Trust - The Trust's Business".
 In order to achieve its objectives, the Trust must successfully raise capital through the Offering and future offerings.